crate/cloud-reference/docs/glossary.rst

 ------------

-Organizations represent the larger structure - for example a company - within which CrateDB Cloud :ref:`projects <gloss-project>` and associated :ref:`products <gloss-product>` are deployed.
+Organizations represent the larger structure - for example a company - within which CrateDB Cloud :ref:`products <gloss-product>` are deployed.
 At the organization level there is always at least one organization administrator, who can in turn add organization members.
-Such organization admins and members have access to the projects run by the organization.
+Such organization admins and members have access to the clusters run by the organization.
 One account can be a member or admin of multiple organizations.
-(For more on user roles in CrateDB Cloud and how to manage them, see our :ref:`reference for user roles <user-roles>`.)
+(For more on user roles in CrateDB Cloud and how to manage them, see our :ref:`reference for user roles
+<user-roles>`.)

 Each organization has a name, a unique ID, and optionally an associated email address.
 For information on how to create an organization, please refer to our